techgrounds/techgrounds-shamimkhaliq71/03_Security/8_Detection, response and analysis.md

 - Automatic failover: a resource that allows a system administrator to automatically switch data handling to a standby system in the event of system compromise.

+- Hacking: Hacking in cyber security refers to the misuse of devices like computers, smartphones, tablets, and networks to cause damage to or corrupt systems, gather information on users, steal data and documents, or disrupt data-related activity.

 ## Opdracht

 Study the following: